Infinite-Nomic/Infinite-Nomic/Official-Rules.rst

 Every Friday at announcement time, every player's loan value becomes 1.1 times their current loan value.

 If a player's loan value exceeds 500, the bank gains coins equal to that player's coin value, that player's coin and loan values become 0, they lose the game, they become a "slave" and get the according role.

+- **Rule 27:**
+Any current player may forgo submitting a proposal submit to instead attempt to pickpocket from another player.

+The pickpocketting player submits a name to a mod as their target.
+The target chosen must have more than 50 coins.

+To succeed in pickpocketting the @Current player pickpocketting rolls a number between 1 and 10.
+If a number greater than 7 is rolled, the pickpocket attempt is a success and 7 coins are transferred from the target's coin amount to the coin amount of the pickpocketter.

+If a pickpocket attempt fails, the @Current player pickpocketting loses 10% of their coins as punishment.
+This lost money is sent to the bank

+- **Rule 28:**
+To transfer coins or items from one player to another is for one player to lose the coins or items (as specified) and the other player to gain the same amount.
+If a transfer would cause a player to lose more items or coins than they have, the transfer does not occur.

+A player may, at any time, offer a Trade with another player.
+This may be done publicly, or in a Discord DM.
+The terms of a Trade may include the transfer of coins and items, as well as agreements as to future game actions by either player, and fines (as a number of coins) for violation of any agreements.

+The other player may then agree to the trade (publicly, even if the initial offer was private); in doing so, they must list any transferred coins and items, but need not list other terms of the trade.
+Upon agreement to the trade, the specified transfers occur.